Skip to content

 The leak is from under the drivers side light pod, but not the pod itself.
 To get to it you need to remove the plastic trim which runs across the boot near the catch.
 Then remove the plastic upright on right side to gain access to rear of bodywork beneath the light pod.
 Push the wheel arch carpet cover out of the way, grab a mirror and a torch and look up through the larger square hole the leak is coming from between two metal panels with a lack of seam sealer....

 I used bathroom sealant to seal over all the joints running beneath the light pod and down the back panel.
-Now i know I've solved the problem, I've ordered a tube of Sikaflex marine strength sealant from eBay to fix permanently.... just as soon as I've removed the cheap bathroom sealant.
+Now i know I've solved the problem, I've ordered a tube of Sikaflex marine strength sealant from ebay to fix permanently.... just as soon as I've removed the cheap bathroom sealant.

 Hope this helps anyone